isomerpages/moe-jpjc/_mathematics-and-sciences/Mathematics/Syllabus & Assessment.md

 <div align="justify">

 <p>Please note that the following syllabus and schemes of examination papers are for A Level examination in 2024.</p>
-<p>The revised syllabus and scheme of examination papers for A Level examination in 2025 will be available at a later date on the SEAB website <a href="https://www.seab.gov.sg/home/examinations/gce-a-level">here</a>.</p>
+<p>The revised syllabus and scheme of examination papers for A Level examination in 2025 is available on the SEAB website <a href="https://www.seab.gov.sg/home/examinations/gce-a-level">here</a>.</p>

 <h3>8865 H1 Mathematics</h3>

-<p>The SEAB syllabus document for H1 Mathematics can be found&nbsp;<a href="https://www.seab.gov.sg/docs/default-source/national-examinations/syllabus/alevel/2024syllabus/8865_y24_sy.pdf">here</a>.</p>

 <p>
 For the examination in H1 Mathematics, there will be one 3-hour paper marked out of 100 as follows:</p>